Back to Blog

 However, early 2024 marked a turning point.
 BRC20, ARC20, and Rune assets sparked significant interest, and Bitcoin Layer-2 solutions experienced explosive growth.
 By May, the rise of Bitcoin staking led to the emergence of a growing number of BTC-wrapped assets, unlocking Bitcoin's liquidity.
 This shift expanded opportunities for Bitcoin holders, enabling greater liquidity, enhanced utility, and access to higher yields—all of which quietly laid the foundation for BTCFi.

 The use of BTC-wrapped assets in staking, lending, and cross-chain arbitrage presents the potential for substantial returns.
-However, these opportunities also bring risks.
-The question arises: what are the security risks associated with BTC-wrapped assets?
+However, these opportunities also bring inherent security risks.
+The crucial question arises: what are the primary security risks associated with BTC-wrapped assets, and how can they be effectively mitigated?

-BTC-wrapped assets must maintain a 1:1 or greater BTC reserve ratio to ensure user confidence, making transparency in reserve assets crucial.
-Many projects now publish proof of reserves (PoR) on their official websites, which is a positive step.
-However, some only disclose total reserves without sharing the addresses list, while others may not update their PoR timely, making it harder for users to verify the data.
+BTC-wrapped assets, such as WBTC or FBTC, must maintain a 1:1 or greater BTC reserve ratio to ensure user confidence and maintain their peg.
+Transparency in these underlying reserve assets is paramount.
+Many projects now publish proof of reserves (PoR) on their official websites, which is a positive step towards accountability.
+However, some only disclose total reserves without sharing the specific addresses list, while others may not update their PoR timely, making it harder for users to independently verify the data.

-Projects like WBTC and FBTC enhance transparency by publishing their PoR through Chainlink, a relative more objective way that involves independent third-party verification of reserve data.
+Projects like WBTC and FBTC enhance transparency by publishing their PoR through Chainlink, a more objective and robust method that involves independent third-party verification of reserve data.
+This integration with Chainlink Proof of Reserves (PoR) significantly bolsters trust and reliability.

-BlockSec provides an Address Ownership Verification API that enables projects to conduct PoR on third-party platforms.
+BlockSec provides an Address Ownership Verification API that enables projects to conduct Proof of Reserves (PoR) on third-party platforms with verifiable ownership.
 This solution has been adopted by various projects.
-For example, FBTC leverages the API as its data source to publish PoR on the Chainlink platform in a transparent, automated, and real-time manner.
+For example, FBTC leverages BlockSec's API as its data source to publish PoR on the Chainlink platform in a transparent, automated, and real-time manner.
+This ensures that the reported reserves are not only accurate but also consistently updated and independently verifiable.

 FBTC PoR_Source: Chainlink 🔗 https://data.chain.link/feeds/ethereum/mainnet/fbtc-por#operator-galaxy

-Thanks to the monitoring capabilities of BlockSec Phalcon, we are able to offer the PoR API.
-Phalcon facilitates real-time monitoring of asset movements and constructs an address relationship network for precise verification.
+Thanks to the advanced monitoring capabilities of BlockSec Phalcon, we are able to offer a comprehensive PoR API and real-time reserve ratio monitoring.
+Phalcon facilitates real-time monitoring of asset movements and constructs an intricate address relationship network for precise verification.
 It allows for accurate tracking of both the quantities of underlying assets and BTC-wrapped assets across various networks.

 Furthermore, Phalcon not only verifies the quantities of assets but also sends immediate alerts and triggers automated responses when the amount of locked BTC falls below the combined total of wrapped assets across different blockchains.
-This proactive approach effectively mitigates the risk of de-pegging.
+This proactive approach effectively mitigates the risk of de-pegging, providing an essential layer of security for BTCFi protocols.

 In the mapping and creation process of cross-chain assets, vulnerabilities are often exploited.
-For example, after a user initiates a deposit transaction on the Bitcoin network, the amount of locked BTC does not change, yet BTC-wrapped assets are successfully minted on the target chain.
-How can cross-chain transactions be monitored in real-time to preemptively address such risks?
+For example, a common attack vector involves a user initiating a deposit transaction on the Bitcoin network, but the amount of locked BTC does not change, yet BTC-wrapped assets are successfully minted on the target chain.
+This highlights a critical need for robust cross-chain monitoring to preemptively address such sophisticated risks.

-The security of contracts on other chains that utilize BTC-wrapped assets for cross-chain and wrapping operations is crucial.
-Although these contracts typically undergo code audits, they may still harbor zero-day vulnerabilities, along with risks introduced during dynamic processes such as bug fixes, contract upgrades, and configuration modifications.
+The security of smart contracts on other chains that utilize BTC-wrapped assets for cross-chain and wrapping operations is absolutely crucial.
+Although these contracts typically undergo rigorous code audits, they may still harbor zero-day vulnerabilities, along with risks introduced during dynamic processes such as bug fixes, contract upgrades, and configuration modifications.
+Continuous vigilance is required to protect against these evolving threats.

 BlockSec Phalcon Monitoring Templates